OneMadGypsy/upy-motion/README.md

 <br />

 **.set_rate(`rate:int`)**
 >Sets the sample rate.
 The argument can be between 1 and 255.
-The higher the number, the slower the sample rate

 <br />